cutenode/good-first-issue/README.md

 We use the release queue [label](https://github.com/bnb/good-first-issue/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) and [milestone](https://github.com/bnb/good-first-issue/milestone/16) to queue up PRs that have been reviewed and are ready to be released.

 Once a PR is ready to be released, a milestone will be added that correlates to the SemVer version it will be released in.
 Ideally this will _eventually_ be used for changelog tracking but for now it's just a good way to keep organized.
-To keep things tidy, once a new version has shipped the milestone will be closed out.
+To keep things tidy, once the new version will ship the milestone will closed out.

 ### Local Testing